Bed Wetting Solutions for Your Child or Teenager

 Damaging Psychological Effects of Bedwetting

-Bedwetting can be an assault on a child’s self-esteem, especially an older child still bed wetting.
+Wetting the bed can be an assault on a child’s self-esteem, especially an older child still bed wetting.
 Very often they suffer silently.
 The greatest fear is being “discovered,” which often causes them to withdraw or to harbor a “secret” to avoid being teased or humiliated, even with siblings.
 Older children still bed wetting will often avoid participating in exciting childhood activities such as camp or sleepovers with friends, otherwise they attend these events with underlying anxiety.
 Ultimately, the longer bedwetting goes untreated, the greater the potential for psychological and emotional trauma.

 What Does NOT Cure Bedwetting?

 - Pull-Ups or Goodnights

 - Restricting Fluids

 - Awakening for bathroom visits

 - Reward Systems